wkgcass/vproxy/doc/command.md

 #### update

-Update persist, in-buffer-size or out-buffer-size of an lb.
+Update in-buffer-size or out-buffer-size of an lb.

 ```
-update tcp-lb lb0 persist 10000 in-buffer-size 32768 out-buffer-size 32768
+update tcp-lb lb0 in-buffer-size 32768 out-buffer-size 32768
 "OK"
 ```